bbolint/ceu_data_engineering_1/Term2/README.md

 	<b>Figure 4.
 Complete Knime workflow.</b>
 </p>

-Sections of Knime workflow:
+**Sections of Knime workflow:**
-1. Importing and preparing `macroeconomic_db.gdp` for analysis (input source 1).
+### 1. Importing and preparing `macroeconomic_db.gdp` for analysis (input source 1).
-2. Calling Eurostat REST API, importing and formatting different parts of the JSON file.
+### 2. Calling Eurostat REST API, importing and formatting different parts of the JSON file.
-3. Joining different parts of JSON file into one final table, and preparing this table for analysis.
+### 3. Joining different parts of JSON file into one final table, and preparing this table for analysis.
-4. Final data preparation and modeling in a loop, outputting beta coefficients in a final table.
+### 4. Final data preparation and modeling in a loop, outputting beta coefficients in a final table.

 ## Results